PauSerranoHerraiz/react-intro/README.md

 # React + Vite

-An intro to some rect concepts
+An intro to some react concepts (components, props, jsx)